Funding

 Have you already done NHS-funded training?

-If you have already received NHS funding for training in the psychological professions you may not be able to apply this year.
+If you have already received NHS funding for training in the psychological professions you may need to wait before you can apply for clinical psychology training.

 England

-From April 2022 you need at least a 2 year gap between finishing your previous NHS-funded training and starting NHS-funded clinical psychology training.
-This is a Health Education England (HEE) requirement.
+From April 2022 you need at least a 2 year gap between finishing your previous NHS-funded training in the psychological professions and starting NHS-funded clinical psychology training.
+This is an NHS England (NHSE) requirement.

 Wales

-From 16 October 2023 you need at least a 2 year gap between finishing your previous NHS-funded training in any of the devolved nations and starting NHS-funded clinical psychology training.
+From 16 October 2023 you need at least a 2 year gap between finishing your previous NHS-funded training in the psychological professions in any part of the UK and starting NHS-funded clinical psychology training.
 This is a Health Education and Improvement Wales (HEIW) requirement.

 Scotland